-The Thanjavur paintings are famous for its gold plate work and the painted figures in between.
+The Thanjavur paintings are famous for their gold plate work and the painted figures in between.
 The flat plates are hammered to engrave designs on the plates that can be filled with the paint.
-It is interesting to see the artists diligently engrossed in the paint work at their workshops.
+It is interesting to see the artists diligently engrossed in the paintwork at their workshops.

 Apart from these paintings, Thanjavur is also famous for its bronze production which is exported in different parts of India as well as abroad.

-If you plan to extend your trip for more than day, you can plan to visit, Manor, the port fort built by the Thanjavur Marathas and the Kallanai Dam also called Grand Anicut built cross the River Kaveri.
-If you are on a long journey in South India, you can also visit the other Chola Temples at Kumbakonam or the famous Ranganathaswamy Temple at Sri Rangam in Tiruchirapalli (Trichy) or visit the birth place of Natraja at Chidambaram to find out ‘The Secret of Chidambaram’.
+If you plan to extend your trip for more than a day, you can plan to visit, Manor, the port fort built by the Thanjavur Marathas and the Kallanai Dam also called Grand Anicut built to cross the river Kaveri.
+If you are on a long journey in South India, you can also visit the other Chola Temples at Kumbakonam or the famous Ranganathaswamy Temple at Sri Rangam in Tiruchirapalli (Trichy) or visit the birthplace of Natraja at Chidambaram to find out ‘The Secret of Chidambaram’.

-- Travelling to and from the railway station to any other town is the best mode of transportation.
+- Traveling to and from the railway station to any other town is the best mode of transportation.

 - Passenger trains run from Thanjavur to nearby places in the morning as well as in the evening.

 - Local transport is easily available from outside the station.